VladPiatachenko/e2eQA/Readme.md

 ## Prerequisites

-Project is written on Java 16 (17 work to).
-Project requires maven (bundled with Intelj Idea or standalone), PostgreSQL 13+, GIT
+Project is written on Java 16 (17 work to,newer versions generates error).
+Project requires maven (bundled with Intelj Idea or standalone), PostgreSQL
+13+, GIT

 ## Installation